caocmai/Next-Chord/readme.md

 ### Teammate 1

 1. Goal 1:
-TO implement the layout of the project to work with all devices
+To implement the layout of the project to work with all devices
 1. Goal 2:
-TO add sounds or other form of user feedback once a chord is selected
+To add sounds or other form of user feedback once a chord is selected
 1. Goal 3:
-TO make APP look professional
+To make APP look professional

 ## Wireframes

+Subject to change during the development of project.
+And open to suggestions.
 **Insert wireframe pictures here**